alexishevia/izinput-pwa/docs/gdrive_sync.md

 When a new action is generated, the following happens in the current "local" DB:

 1. The action is added to `localDB.localActions`.
-2. If a transfer is added/modified/deleted, the corresponding change is reflected in `localDB.transfers`.
+2. The action is processed (the corresponding table/item is created/updated/deleted)
-3. If a financial category is added/modified/deleted, the corresponding change is reflected in `localDB.categories`
-4. The `localDB.meta.actionsCount` value must be increased by `1`.
+3. The `localDB.meta.actionsCount` is increased by `1`.
-5. The `localDB.meta.lastAction` value should be updated to match the action being processed.
+4. The `localDB.meta.lastAction` value is updated to match the action that was processed.

 Note: if there is no active local DB, a new local DB must be generated as described in the "Generating a new local DB" section.